Sye (2004 film): Reception

 A critic from Sify opined that "Go ahead and enjoy and rugby game.
 Sye is a roller coaster ride of pure unadulterated masala".
 Jeevi of Idlebrain wrote, "Plus points of the film are Raja Mouli's stylish taking and MM Keeravani music.
 The main negative point in the film is failing in getting the emotions right till the climax of the film".

 Box office

-The film had a successful 365-day run at one center.
-It collected ₹11 crore share at box office.
-Sye was the most expensive film in Rajamouli's career till 2004 as it was made with over ₹10 crore budget.
+The film had a successful 365-day run at one centre.
+It collected ₹110 million share at box office.
+Sye was the most expensive film in Rajamouli's career till 2004 as it was made with over ₹100 million budget.

 Recognition

 In the lead up to the 2015 Rugby World Cup, a video of the rugby scenes from Sye went viral.

 When Willie Hateraka, belonging to the Maori sect of New Zealand, working as the coach for Indian Army's Rugby team, saw the film Sye, was so impressed with the movie that he recommended Rajamouli's name to the International Rugby Board as the director for their proposed feature film based on rugby, which never entered production.
 Hateraka, who couldn't even understand English properly nor the language of the film, connected to the film emotionally.
 The film went on to be one of the only 3 films that the Rugby Board found suitable as promotional material for the game of Rugby.